 Microsoft® SQL Server is recommended for larger organizations (100+ email users) with a substantial volume of emails to archive (more than 6000 emails per day).
 For organizations with more than 500 email users (or more than 8000 emails per day) to archive emails for, it is highly recommended to use Microsoft® SQL Server with File Storage option.
 This substantially increases the archival capacity of GFI Archiver.

-This help includes information on how to install a new Microsoft® SQL Server®2012 and SQL Server® 2012 Express database server.
+This help includes information on installing a new Microsoft® SQL Server®2012 and SQL Server® 2012 Express database server.
 For more information refer to Installing SQL Server® 2012 and SQL Server® 2012 Express.

 - Physical HDD 1: Operating system and GFI Archiver installation.